|

 Professor Jiming Liu is a Chair

-Systems Science, as well as Computational Population Healthcare, while at the
+well as Computational Population Health, while at the same time engaging in

 Liu is a Fellow of the IEEE (Institute of Electrical and Electronic